Alpine (plantation)

-Alpine is a historic plantation house in Alpine, Alabama, United States.
+Alpine is a historic plantation house in Alpine, Talladega County, Alabama, United States.
 Completed in 1858, the two-story Greek Revival-style house was built for Nathaniel Welch by a master builder, Almarion Devalco Bell.
 The wood-frame house has several unusual features that make it one of the more architecturally interesting antebellum houses in the state.
 These features include the foundation materials, interior floor-plan, and the window fenestration.

 History

 Nathaniel Welch was born in Madison County, Virginia on November 24, 1814, the son of the Reverend Oliver Welch, a Baptist minister.
 Oliver Welch was a founder of the Alpine Baptist Church.
 He built the simple two-story hewn-log house at his homestead nearby, known as Kingston, upon his arrival from Virginia in 1832.
 The Welch family was intermarried with the Reynolds family, of the now-destroyed Mount Ida nearby.

-Nathaniel Welch married Mary Jane Wilson on January 7, 1840.
-Nathaniel Welch died on November 4, 1883, followed by Mary Jane on January 16, 1902.
 Over time, a town grew up around the plantation when a railroad came through.
 Initially known as Welchs Depot, it eventually came to be known as Alpine, in honor of the plantation.
 The plantation remained in the Welch family until 1970.